SysKitTeam/docs-monitor/installation-configuration/install-wizard/install-monitor.md

 2. Unpack and run the **SysKitMonitorSetup.exe**.
 The wizard will guide you through the installation steps; click **Next &gt;** to proceed.
 3. Click **I Accept the terms of the license agreement** to accept the license and then click **Next &gt;** to proceed.
 4. This step allows you to choose the program features that you want to install and change how a feature is installed.
 The default option is set to install the **Syskit Monitor desktop application** only, but you can choose to install **both** the **desktop** and the **web** feature.
 Before proceeding, please read the [System Requirements](../../requirements/system-requirements.md).
 Click **Next &gt;** to proceed.
-5. Select the destination folder for the application installation files, e.g., C:\Program Files\Syskit\Monitor.
+5. Select the destination folder for the application installation files, e.g., C:\Program Files\SysKit\Monitor.
 Click **Next &gt;** to proceed.
 6. You can change the folder name where the application shortcuts will be created and modify the availability option to install the Syskit Monitor for **All users** or **Only for the current user**.
 Click **Next &gt;** to proceed.
 7. The following step about the installation method will appear if you don’t have a Microsoft SQL Server instance on this particular machine.